This course can be started either in January or September.

 - Black Theology and Social Justice

 - Christian Spirituality

-Assessment takes place through a variety of means such as include an appropriate mixture of essays, reflections, textual analyses, oral presentations, and contributions to online media such as wikis or blogs, totalling approximately 6000 words or equivalent per unit.
+Assessment takes place through a variety of means including a mixture of essays, reflections, textual analyses, oral presentations, and contributions to online media such as wikis or blogs, totalling approximately 6000-7000 words or equivalent per unit.
 There are no examinations.

-- A good second class honour degree in Theology or Religious Studies (at least 55%)
+- A good second class honours degree in Theology or Religious Studies (at least 55%)

 - A minimum of two years’ experience in Christian ministry or mission, for which a period of training has been completed at least two years prior to the start of the course.

-Students who complete 60 credits can obtain a Postgraduate Certificate in Ministry; students who complete 120 credits can receive a Postgraduate Diploma in Ministry.
+Students who complete 60 credits (=two units of study over one year) can obtain a Postgraduate Certificate in Ministry; students who complete 120 credits (=four units of study over two years) can receive a Postgraduate Diploma in Ministry.

 The course fee is £8500 including an £850 registration fee.